xxing9703/Liver_vein_detection/README.md

 4. All results are saved in the variables "bonds" and "pks"

+5. an app version can be found in \webapp with the flexibility of tuning parameters.

 ## Installing

 Install matlab (the latest version is preferred).
 The following toolboxes are needed.